kothavade/FireMessage/README.md

         <li>Ventura</li>
 </details>

-Note: Linux unfortunatley does not work, as Firebase Core for Flutter does not support it.
+Note: Linux unfortunately does not work, as Firebase Core for Flutter does not support it.